 As the world’s largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's.
 We have undertaken a multitude of diverse research initiatives working toward methods of treatment, prevention and, ultimately, a cure.
 Below are just a few of these initiatives.

 The Alzheimer's Association funds independent researchers worldwide through our International Research Grant Program.
-Currently, the Association is investing more than $235 million in over 650 active best-of-field projects in 39 countries.
+Currently, the Association is investing over $250M to more than 750 projects in 39 countries.
 Our grants have funded some of the most instrumental research in Alzheimer's science.

 We fund investigations across the spectrum of dementia science, including projects that advance our understanding of Alzheimer's disease, identify new treatment strategies, improve care and support for people with dementia and their families, and further our knowledge of brain health and disease prevention.
 Our funding is peer-reviewed by a vast international network of active scientists and carefully vetted by our Medical and Scientific Advisory Group, which includes leaders from the Alzheimer's and dementia research community with expertise ranging from bench research to clinical care to community health and support services.